Kanekoa Texeira

-Kanekoa Jacob Texeira (born February 6, 1986) is an American former professional baseball pitcher and the current manager of the Mississippi Braves, the Double-A affiliate of the Atlanta Braves.
+Kanekoa Jacob Texeira (born February 6, 1986) is an American former professional baseball pitcher and the current manager of the Gwinnett Stripers, the Triple A affiliate of the Atlanta Braves.
 He played in Major League Baseball (MLB) for the Seattle Mariners and Kansas City Royals.

-Biography

-Amateur career
+Playing career

 Texeira attended the Kamehameha Schools in Honolulu and Saddleback College in Mission Viejo, California.

-Professional career

 Chicago White Sox

-Texeira was selected by the Milwaukee Brewers in the 31st round of the 2004 Major League Baseball Draft.
-He did not sign.
+Texeira was selected by the Milwaukee Brewers in the 31st round of the 2004 Major League Baseball draft, but did not sign with the team.

-Texeira was selected by Chicago White Sox in the 22nd round (675th overall) of the 2006 Major League Baseball Draft.
+Texeira was selected by Chicago White Sox in the 22nd round (675th overall) of the 2006 Major League Baseball draft.
 He signed on June 14, 2006, and debuted that season with the Bristol White Sox of the Appalachian League, before being promoted to the Kannapolis Intimidators of the South Atlantic League.
-After pitching all of 2007 in Kannapolis, he split 2008 between the Class-A advanced Winston-Salem Warthogs and the Class-AA Birmingham Barons.
+After pitching all of 2007 in Kannapolis, he split 2008 between the High-A Winston-Salem Warthogs and the Double-A Birmingham Barons.

 New York Yankees

 On November 14, 2008, the White Sox traded Texeira along with first baseman/outfielder Nick Swisher in exchange for infielder Wilson Betemit, and minor league pitchers Jeffrey Marquez and Jhonny Nuñez.
-He played the 2009 season the Class-AA Trenton Thunder.
+He played the 2009 season the Double-A Trenton Thunder.

 Seattle Mariners

-Texeira was selected by the Seattle Mariners in the 2009 Rule 5 draft.
+On December 10, 2009, Texeira was selected by the Seattle Mariners in the Rule 5 draft.
 Mariners General Manager Jack Zduriencik had been familiar with Texeira from his days with the Brewers, where he was scouting director when Texeira was drafted by the Brewers in 2004.
-Texeira made the Mariners' opening day roster following a strong performance in spring training.
+Texeira made the Mariners' Opening Day roster following a strong performance in spring training.
 With the Mariners, he recorded a 5.30 ERA, 6.8 strikeouts per nine innings, and 4.8 walks per nine innings in 18 2/3 innings pitched.
-However, Texeira and Jesús Colomé were designated for assignment on May 31, 2010, as the Mariners promoted pitchers Sean White and Garrett Olson.
+However, Texeira and Jesús Colomé were designated for assignment on May 31, as the Mariners promoted pitchers Sean White and Garrett Olson.

 Kansas City Royals

 On June 3, 2010, Texeira was claimed off waivers by the Kansas City Royals, who designated Brad Thompson for assignment to make room for him.
-On June 15, 2010, he recorded his first career win in a 15–7 Royals victory over the Houston Astros.
+On June 15, he recorded his first career win in a 15-7 Royals victory over the Houston Astros.

-Texeira, after starting the 2011 season with Kansas City, was optioned to Triple-A on April 21.
+Texeira, after starting the 2011 season with Kansas City, was optioned to the Triple-A Omaha Storm Chasers on April 21.
 He had a 0–0 record with a 2.84 ERA in six games at the time of his demotion.
-Royals add Coleman to bullpen, send Texeira to the Omaha Storm Chasers.
-He was designated for assignment on May 18.
+Texeira was designated for assignment on May 18.